jamesfebin/AIBodh-Website/_posts/2025-12-02-bevy-rust-game-development-chapter-4.markdown

 These constants need to match how the tilemap generator calculates Z. `PLAYER_BASE_Z` positions the player in the same Z range as props (trees, rocks). `PLAYER_Z_OFFSET` adds a tiny buffer so the player doesn't z-fight with ground-level decorations.

-Now the depth sorting system:
+Now the depth sorting system.

+//Todo adding explanation on code is not enough, add as text explanation here, continue strong narrative flow.

 ```rust
 // Append to src/rendering.rs